nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 ```

 Now we can see that we're able to do a `fmt.Sprintf` because our arguments have
-all now been normalized into strings that we can interpolate and finally print
+all been normalized into strings that we can interpolate and print out with
-them out with `fmt.Sprintln`.
+`fmt.Println`.

 ---